MatteoPerona/usa-power-outage-analysis/README.md

 ## Missingness Dependency
 In this section we will be showing that the CAUSE.CATEGORY.DETAILS column is MAR dependent on the CAUSE.CATEGORY column using permutation tests.
 We will also *attempt* and fail at finding a column that it is independent from using permutation tests.
 ### Testing Dependent Case
-First we will prove depencency between CAUSE.CATEGORY.DETAILS.
+First we will attempt to show depencency between CAUSE.CATEGORY.DETAILS.

 #### Hypothesis
 Null Hypothesis: The distribution of CAUSE.CATEGORY.DETAIL is the same when CAUSE.CATEGORY name is missing and when it is not missing<br>